Git-Good-Milo/Week-7-Jenkins-Githib-AWS/README.md

   - Fill in the name tag, again paying close attention to naming convention.
   - Select the VPC you want to associate with it
   - Click Create.
-  - In order for the route table to work, we need to assign it an internet gateway
+  - In order for the route table to work, we need to assign it an internet gateway.
+That will bed our next step

+4. Select Internet gateway
+  - Click create internet gateway
+  - lol